 Options: This offers you nine small functions.
 And you can choose backup image creation mode, specify file size, select compression level, add a comment to a backup, etc.

 Schedule: It enables you to specify a certain time point so that a regular backup will be created.
-The Free Edition of MiniTool ShadowMaker limits you to only choosing Daily, Weekly, and Monthly mode.
-On Event is available in Beta 3.0.
+MiniTool ShadowMaker allows you to choose Daily, Weekly, Monthly and On Event mode.

 Scheme: This feature is helpful to delete certain backup image file versions so as to optimize disk space.
-Here, three types of backup scheme are displayed.
-Note that MiniTool ShadowMaker Free Edition only allows choosing Incremental backup scheme.
-But the other two types are included in Beta 3.0.
+Here, three types of backup scheme are displayed in MiniTool ShadowMaker Trial or Pro Edition.

 In addition, MiniTool ShadowMaker offers you another method to back up Windows operating system that is disk cloning.
 By this way, you can transfer all contents on your system disk to another hard disk so that your computer boots up from the target disk in case of system corruption.

 Windows backup stuck at 12, 57 or 97 percent now?
 Why not download this free backup software for a try in Windows 10/8/7?

 Step 1: Run MiniTool ShadowMaker and then you can choose Local backup or Remote backup.

 Step 2: Then, navigate to Tools page where you can see many functions.
 Please click the Clone Disk module.